tziporaziegler/Practice/README.md

 # Practice
-A collection of of interview practice problems and solutions
+A collection of interview practice problems and solutions